marwan475/TwistedOS-V2/README.md

 ## Summary

 TwistedOS currently boots through UEFI into a higher-half x86_64 kernel with physical and virtual memory management, process scheduling, sleep support, and user-process address-space isolation with syscall instruction support.
-It can load and run ELF binaries from the initramfs, with a kernel self-test suite and QEMU/GDB-based debug tooling for validation and inspection.
+It can load and run ELF binaries from the VirtualFileSystem mounted on initramfs, with a kernel self-test suite and QEMU/GDB-based debug tooling for validation and inspection.

 ## Developed